awsdocs/amazon-transcribe-developer-guide/doc_source/how-vocabulary.md

 For valid character sets, see [Character Sets for Custom Vocabularies](#charsets)

 Place each word or phrase in your text file on a separate line\.
-Save the file in an Amazon S3 bucket in the same region that you are calling the API with the extension \.txt\.
+In addition to the data in each field, each line must have exactly three TAB characters to separate the fields\.
+Save the file with the extension `.txt` in an Amazon S3 bucket in the same region that you are calling the API\.

-The following is an example input file in text format\.
+The following examples are input files in text format\.
+The examples use spaces to align the columns, your input files should include spaces only in the `IPA` and `DisplayAs` columns\.

 ```
 Phrase     [TAB]IPA       [TAB]SoundsLike[TAB]DisplayAs